Council learns minor emergency clinic coming to Wagoner

-A lot of the big news during the regular monthly City Wagoner council meeting on July 6 had nothing to do with the agenda, but definitely worth hearing.
+A lot of the big news during the regular monthly City Wagoner council meeting on July 6 had nothing to do with the agenda, but was definitely worth hearing.

-During the Mayor Albert Jones’ report, it was learned that a new minor emergency care facility would be located at the former Asian Star restaurant just west of Highway 69 on Cherokee.
+During the Mayor Albert Jones’ report, it was learned that a new minor emergency care facility will be located at the former Asian Star restaurant just west of Highway 69 on Cherokee.

-Then, just before virtual meeting began, councilor Steven Rhoden announced he had been diagnosed positive for COVID-19.
+Then, just before the virtual meeting began, councilor Steven Rhoden announced he has been diagnosed positive for COVID-19.

-When business part of the meeting began, the news continued.
+When the business part of the meeting began, the news continued.

 The city council approved a new City Planner, Scott Hayes.
 Hayes replaces Taylor Tannehill, who took a similar position with the City of Tahlequah.